 After a survey, a brainstorming session or a discussion it is often true that you end up with a long list of actions that should be put into an action plan.
-With many actions, a small number of people available to execute on those actions while also doing their normal day jobs and possibly low funds available for some of the actions this could seem overwhelming.
-At such a time it becomes really important that you are somehow able to prioritize the list of actions to focus your limited resources and funds on the most important actions.
-But which ones are more important than the others?
+With many actions, maybe only a small number of people available to execute on those actions and possibly a small budget available for some of the actions, this could seem overwhelming.
+The important question is: How can you prioritize the actions so you can make the most of the available resources (people to work on them) and funding (available budget)?
+And on top of that make sure that the most important actions are completed first?

 If your dots appear in one of the yellow sections, you have some questions to ponder.
 If you can solve the question in each case you may be able to move that particular action into a different “zone” by changing the score.
 This means you are able to for example make it easier to implement by solving an issue which made it particularly difficult to implement.
 Or it could mean you realize the business impact is bigger than you previously realized because the company could gain a competitive edge if you implemented that particular action.
 Your final action plan for immediate focus areas should contain those actions which finally end up in the green zone on the legend.